11ty/11ty-website/docs/data-computed.md

 }
 ```

-{% callout "warn" %}Note that template syntax is definitely slower than the “Just Use JavaScript” methods above.{% endcallout %}
+{% callout "warn" %}Template syntax is definitely slower than the “Just Use JavaScript” methods above.{% endcallout %}

 {% callout "info" %}This would also work in JSON data files or any other data file type in the cascade, just keep in mind that the template syntax <strong>must</strong> match the template syntax that it eventually winds up with in the Data Cascade.{% endcallout %}